Lezzoo: Operation

 Lezzoo delivers orders and services to its users with over 100,000 products and over 700 stores to choose from.

 The app provides complete online menus from restaurants and a large selection of products from grocery stores and pharmacies.
 Users can also order services such as the delivery of water and gas, at-home medical checks, laundry care, sanitization and cleaning, garden maintenance and express delivery by using the application on the iOS or Android (operating system) platforms.

 Meals and products are delivered by couriers using cars and scooters.
 Water and gas are delivered by heavy-duty vehicles.

 Geography

-Lezzoo is currently operating in the Kurdistan region of Iraq in Erbil, Sulaymaniyah, Duhok, and Zakho.
+Lezzoo is currently operating in the Kurdistan region of Iraq in Erbil, Sulaymaniyah, Duhok, Kirkuk and Zakho.

 COVID-19 initiative

-The company faced challenges from March–May in 2020 due to the Kurdistan Regional Government (KRG) imposed curfews and reduction of office hours in response to the COVID-19 pandemic, but shortly after became the key solution to delivery of groceries, water and gas.
+The company faced challenges from March-May 2020 due to the Kurdistan Regional Government (KRG) imposed curfews and reduction of office hours in response to the COVID-19 pandemic, but shortly after became the key solution to the delivery of groceries, water and gas.
 During this time, Lezzoo actively reassured its consumers it was following COVID-19 guidelines and had equipped drivers with sufficient amounts of masks and sanitizers.

 In April 2020, the company introduced at-home COVID-19 follow-up checks to its medical services and began providing disinfection and sterilization services to help minimize the spread of the virus.